kjestradag/RaPDTool/README.md

 ### File "rapdtools_confidence.txt"

 <p align="justify">
 Summarizes the best/most reliable **Mash** hits to be able to classify at the genus or species level.
-For the gender level it is considered a cut-off value <= 0.08 and <= 0.05 for species level.
+For the genus level it is considered a cut-off value <= 0.08 and <= 0.05 for species level.
 Additionally it contains the results of the taxonomic classification with Focus, leaving only the species with a relative abundance greater than 1.
 </p>